-These swordfish steaks are a low carb, keto seafood dinner with few ingredients.
+One of my favorite Seafood Dinner Recipes, these swordfish steaks are a low carb, keto meal with few ingredients.
 They only take minutes to prepare, and are quickly pan-seared until golden and crisp on the outside yet juicy and tender within.

 - 1 tablespoon olive oil